eclipse-sw360/sw360/README_DOCKER.md

     POSTGRES_USER=liferay
     POSTGRES_PASSWORD=liferay
     POSTGRES_DB=lportal
-    POSTGRES_DATA_DIR=./data/postgres
     COUCHDB_USER=admin
     COUCHDB_PASSWORD=password
     COUCHDB_CREATE_DATABASE=yes
-    COUCHDB_DATA_DIR=./data/couchdb
     SW360_DATA=./data/sw360
     ```

     By default, data for postgres, couchdb and sw360 document will be persisted under `data` on current directory.

-    If you want to override all configs, copy `scripts/docker-config/default.docker.env` to project roota as `.env` file and alter for your needs.
+    If you want to override all configs, copy `scripts/docker-config/default.docker.env` to project root as `.env` file and alter for your needs.

-    Then just rebuild the project
+    Then just rebuild the project with -env_file option

 * Proxy setup